unik-name/docs.unikname.network/docs/cli/README.md

 #### Output

-If the wallet creation succeed UNS CLI displays your wallet informations.
+If the wallet creation succeed UNS CLI displays your wallet information.

 ```
 $ uns create-wallet